Elliotepsteino/ICME-cluster-onboarding/README.md

 Tutorial for getting set up on the ICME cluster.
 This is used in the Stanford Course CME 218, Applied Data Science, a hands-on project course for graduate students working on machine learning and data science projects.
 ## Point of Contact
-If something in this guide is unclear, please contact me at epsteine@stanford.edu!
+If something in this guide is unclear, please contact Elliot Epstein at epsteine@stanford.edu!

 ## Logging on to the cluster
 The first step is to get access to the ICME cluster.
 All registered students should